Serena Wolf’s Orzo with Tomato Basil Sauce, Zucchini, and Grilled Shrimp

 Meanwhile, bring a large pot of salted water to a boil.
 Cook the orzo al dente according to the package directions.
+Reserve ½ cup of the pasta water to be used later (if needed).
 Drizzle the orzo with a little bit of olive oil, tossing to coat, to prevent the pasta from sticking together while you prep the zucchini and shrimp.

 Grilling time.
 Grill the zucchini for 3 to 4 minutes per side until just tender (you want to keep it relatively firm).
 Grill the shrimp skewers for about 2 minutes per side, until the shrimp are opaque throughout.